FERNman/angular-google-charts/projects/angular-google-charts/README.md

 # angular-google-charts

-> A wrapper of the Google Charts library written with Angular 6
+> A wrapper of the Google Charts library written for Angular 6 & 7

 ## Usage